Need to know

 At the hotel

-Roof terrace with a hot tub and bar, lounge, free WiFi throughout.
+Roof terrace with a hot tub and bar (a private event space, only available to guests when there is no event taking place), lounge, free WiFi throughout.
 In rooms: flatscreen Samsung TVs with Sky channels, iPod dock, coffee machine, kettle and a selection of teas, minibar and Temple Spa bath products.

 Our favourite rooms

 Room 19, an Opus Grand, is a stage set for high romance, with cascading ruby curtains and a hand-carved super-king Italian sleigh bed.
 The upper floor is equally decadent, with his-and-hers bath tubs and a steam shower.
 The Baby Grands are far from am-dram: heavy floor-to-ceiling drapes, a freestanding bath tub on the mezzanine and an elegant tear-drop chandelier make for a very polished production.

 No pool, but the rooftop hot tub is open year round (7am–10pm).
 Gaze out at the Beetham’s Tower and Manchester’s higgledly-piggledly spires and high rises, and summon cocktails from the petite bar a few steps away.